9.10 Exercises

 # Check derivation

-table(nhanes$phq9, nhanes$depression, exclude = NULL)
+table(nhanes$phq9, nhanes$depression, useNA = "ifany")

 tapply(nhanes$phq9, nhanes$depression, range, na.rm=T)

-1. After handling missing data using multiple imputation, fit a regression model to test if the outcome “at least mild depression” is significantly associated with ever told doctor had trouble sleeping (SLQ050) after adjusting for age (RIDAGEYR), gender (RIAGENDR), income (income), and days someone engages in vigorous recreational activities (PAQ655)?
+1. After handling missing data using multiple imputation, fit a regression model to test if the outcome “at least mild depression” is significantly associated with trouble sleeping (SLQ050) after adjusting for age (RIDAGEYR), gender (RIAGENDR), income (income), and days someone engages in vigorous recreational activities (PAQ655)?
 Answer the question and report the AOR, 95% confidence interval, and p-value.
 Also, which other predictors are significantly associated with “at least mild depression”?

 2. Expand the model you fit in the previous exercise to assess whether the association between “at least mild depression” and trouble sleeping depends on gender.
 Use the stratification method for imputing an interaction.
 Regardless of the statistical significance of the interaction, estimate the sleep effect at each level of gender.

-3. Assess the goodness of fit of the model from the previous exercise using the Hosmer-Lemeshow test, as well as calibration plots.
+3. Assess the goodness-of-fit of the model from the previous exercise using the Hosmer-Lemeshow test, as well as calibration plots.

 4. For this exercise, use the teaching dataset based on the Framingham Heart Study (fram_time_invar_rmph.rData, see Appendix A.6).
 After handling missing data using multiple imputation, fit a regression model to test if time to angina differs between participants with different levels of education (EDUC), adjusted for age (AGE) and sex (SEX).
 The time variable is TIMEAP and the event indicator is ANGINA.